Quiz Bowl Lexicon

 CUT-style: adj.
 A tournament format developed at Carleton College that determines the number of players on a team by their experience in collegiate quiz bowl.
 The NAQT Web site has a page describing eligibility and team configurations at a CUT-style tournament.
 Recognizing that its Invitational Series questions are suited for novice collegiate teams instead of experienced teams, NAQT encourages teams to determine eligibility at tournaments using those questions by using this format.

 Designate: v. tr.
-Action by a captain during a bonus to allow a teammate to answer in their stead.
+Action by a captain during a bonus to allow a teammate to answer in their place.
 Used most often when the captain doesn't want to risk mispronouncing the answer.

 Distribution: n.
 The number of tossups and bonuses allotted to each academic subject within a given packet.
-Distribution is determined by the tournament hosts or format chiefs.
-A good packet distribution is called "balanced," and a poor one "unbalanced."
+Distribution is determined by the format itself or, in the case of independent tournaments, the writers thereof.
+See also subdistribution.

 Division: n.
 A grouping of teams based on experience.
-Division II consists of first-year players along with players who have never played in a national tournament regardless of experience.
+Official ACF and NAQT events divide participants into Division I and Division II.
+Division II consists of first-year players along with players who have never played in a national tournament regardless of experience and who do not have a bachelor's degree or higher.
 Division I consists of everyone else.
-The "division" was originated by NAQT in order to encourage new teams and new players to play, but invitationals and Junior Bird tournaments also use divisions.
+The division was originated by NAQT in order to encourage new teams and new players to play.
+In NAQT, Division I and Division II teams play in separate tournaments on different question sets at the same tournament site.
+In ACF, teams in both divisions play against one another on the same questions, and champions in each division are crowned at the end of the tournament.
+Some invitational tournaments also use divisions.

 FFPE: abbr.
 For five points each.
 Used in bonuses.